froxxon/Linx/README.md

 - Local Administrator membership to setup the web site
 - Issued web certificate from internal CA
 - Tested and developed in PS 5.1
+- A Windows Server joined to Active Directory with mentioned PS version

 **Specifics**
 - Powershell version 5.1 *'(not tested in other versions, but might work)'*